bchu7796/PlaRpc/README.md

 ## Introduction

 plaRPC is a tool that makes developing RPC microservices with Java easier.
-Users can create a normal Java class and run it as the gRPC server simply with this tool.
+Users can create a normal Java class and run it as a gRPC server simply with this tool.

 ## Example